Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Simulation Study Methodology

 \subsection{Bias Due to Crowdsourcing}

-Performing a MQA experiment in the crowdsourcing setting can lead to biases in the resulting ratings.
-To take this into account, in our simulation study, we assume a varying prevalence of bias (cf. the discussion about the $p$ parameter in Sec.~\ref{ssec:simulation_parameters_and_scenarios}).
+Performing an MQA experiment in the crowdsourcing setting can lead to biases in the resulting ratings.
+To take this into account, we assume a varying prevalence of bias (cf. the discussion about the $p$ parameter in Sec.~\ref{ssec:simulation_parameters_and_scenarios}).

 If a user is not biased, we express their ratings as